Band of the Grenadier Guards

-The Band of the Grenadier Guards is one of the bands in the British Army.
+The Band of the Grenadier Guards is the military band of the Grenadier Guards, which is an infantry regiment of the British Army.
+It was raised between 1660 with first a drum and 1665, when a fife was added.

 History

-In 1685 Charles II allowed the band to maintain 12 "hautbois" (oboe) players.
+The birth of the Grenadiers Band has been described to date from 1665, when each company had one soldier who had been instructed in playing the fife.
+In 1685, Charles II allowed the band to maintain 12 "hautbois" (oboe) players.
 His death in 1685 was so significant for the band that until the Second World War, the Bass Drummer (known officially as The Regimental Timebeater), wore a black armband in mourning of the king's death.

-The Band was given the freedom of the City of Lincoln on 8 May 2008.

-The March The British Grenadiers is one of the most recognizable and memorable tunes in the world, part of Britain's musical heritage.
-One of the band's admirers during the 18th century was George Frideric Handel.
-He demonstrated this by presenting the march from Scipio to the regiment before he included it in his opera of that name when it was first performed in 1726.
+The march The British Grenadiers was introduced to British audiences in the late 17th century.

 George II gave Handel the task of scoring the Music for the Royal Fireworks, most commonly performed with strings, for the king's own musicians, who were wind players from his foot guards.
 Handel would have likely come into contact with musicians from the Grenadier Guards during the first performance at Vauxhall Gardens in 1749.

-Band membership duties

-Musicians currently in the band have secondary roles in the British Army as chemical decontamination assistants, medics and drivers.

-The band is based at Wellington Barracks in St James's, London.